cytocomp1/cytocomp/readme.md

 # Introduction

-This repository hosts the code for the Model Topology Toolkit (MTT), a compiler for cytomorphic hardware (analogous to a HDL for digital logic).
-MTT essentially converts Systems Biology Markup Language (SBML) into a hardware configuration which can be used to program cytomorphic hardware
+This repository contains a compiler for cytomorphic chips developed by the Sarpeshlar lab at Dartmouth.
+This compiler essentially converts Systems Biology Markup Language (SBML) into a hardware configuration, similar to VLSI technologies for digital hardware.

+## Building

+First install `sbt` and ensure you have it on your path.

 ## Design Documents